goms1981/TLab--2/writeup.md

 Run your `main.py` module and look at the graph labeled "averages.png."
 Roughly speaking, where do you see the time series experience a significant difference in values along the x-axis?
 Point out all x-values where you notice a drastic difference in future values.

-x=5
-x=10
-x=20
+These following x values are where I notice drastic increases/decreases. x=5 x=10 x=20
 x=25
 x=40

+At x = 5, I see a great increase where the average heart rate jumps from 65 to around 95.

+At x = 10, I see a decrease from about 93 beats to 80 beats.

+At x = 20, there is a slight increase from around 83 to 94 beats.

+At x = 25, there is a medium decrease from 93 beats to around 80 beats again.

+Lastly, at x = 40, there is a slight decrease from 90 beats to around 76 beats.

 ## Question 4